ANFA or a perfect storm in a cup of tea.

 It should be noted that there are two accounting changes affecting the three items:

-1. Since April 2012 item 6, Other Claims, includes the amount of funding granted by the Eurosystem under Emergency Liquidity Assistance (ELA), previously included under other assets.7 This has determined a shift between the two items of about 120 billion.
+- Since April 2012 item 6, Other Claims, includes the amount of funding granted by the Eurosystem under Emergency Liquidity Assistance (ELA), previously included under other assets.((This change was used to estimate the behaviour of ELA in a previous post: Central bank profits and multiple equilibria.))
+This has determined a shift between the two items of about 120 billion.

 Of course these two accounting changes had no effect on the total size of the Eurosystem balance sheet and did not, in particular, “pump” any money into the system.
 Indeed, from a monetary point of view they are just irrelevant.